 Instructions

-- In a large saucepan, heat the whipping cream and sugar over medium high until until it starts to boil.
-Once it’s boiling reduct the heat to medium/medium low and cook another 5-8 minutes making sure the cream doesn’t boil over.
+- In a large saucepan, heat the whipping cream, sugar, and zest, over medium-highuntil until it starts to boil.
+Once it’s boiling, reduce the heat to medium/medium low and cook another 5-8 minutes, making sure the cream doesn’t boil over.

 - Optional – strain through a fine mesh strainer to remove zest.